 Edmund White received his B.A. from the University of Michigan.
-He has taught at Johns Hopkins, Columbia, Brown and Yale and currently teaches at Princeton.
-His latest novel is Our Young Man, which follows a seemingly ageless model through the full spectrum of gay amorous life, from the disco era and into the age of AIDS.
+He has taught at Johns Hopkins, Columbia, Brown, and Yale.
+He currently teaches at Princeton.
+His latest novel is Our Young Man, which follows a seemingly ageless model through the full spectrum of gay amorous life, from the disco era into the age of AIDS.

 For more information on Edmund White, please visit www.edmundwhite.com/.